 Together we tested out all of the interactive elements we could find.
 The skeletal cyclist and the plasma ball were particularly enjoyable.

-On the same visit we spoke to John on the front desk and asked him to tell us more about the work of the miners and the nature of the community that existed before the pit closure.
+the community that existed before the pit closure.
 He had been in the navy and when he left he became a miner.
 He told me that it was “the best, the funniest, the hardest job” and he had loved the camaraderie he shared with his workmates.

 He told us about an old mining tradition – when a young man started in the mine he would cut a piece of wood from a beam and take it home as kindling.
 This kindling was known as cock wood.
 I was curious about the role the women played in the community and he said they really ruled the roost as they looked after the money, kept the home and hearth going.